httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 The absence of an explicit origin for the proxy also rules out the usual defenses against server port misdirection attacks (see {{Section 7.4 of ?RFC9110}}) and creates ambiguity about the use of origin-scoped response header fields (e.g., "Alt-Svc" {{?RFC7838}}, "Strict-Transport-Security" {{?RFC6797}}).

-Classic HTTP CONNECT proxies can be used to reach a target host that is specified as a domain name or an IP address.
-However, because only a single target host can be specified, proxy-driven Happy Eyeballs and cross-IP fallback can only be used when the host is a domain name.
-For IP-targeted requests to succeed, the client must know which address families are supported by the proxy via some out-of-band mechanism, or open multiple independent CONNECT requests and abandon any that prove unnecessary.

 ## Overview

 This specification describes an alternative mechanism for proxying TCP in HTTP.
 Like {{?CONNECT-UDP}} and {{?CONNECT-IP}}, the proxy service is identified by a URI Template.
 Proxy interactions reuse standard HTTP components and semantics, avoiding changes to the core HTTP protocol.